Izooc/nix-config/README.md

 **How it works:**

 1. A systemd-nspawn container is created with a private network (`172.30.0.1` ↔ `172.30.0.2`) and a macvlan interface on `enp34s0` for LAN access (e.g. game servers, VR streaming).
-The macvlan sits on a dedicated, VR-only network segment — the container never touches the main LAN through my wifi.
+The macvlan sits on a dedicated, VR-only network segment, the container never touches the main LAN through my wifi.
 2. User namespaces remap the `gaming` user (uid 1000) to host uid `524288 + 1000`.
 3. GPU passthrough is the same as the dev container (`/dev/dri` bind + ACLs), plus 32-bit driver support for Steam/Proton.
 4. A dedicated `snd-aloop` kernel module (index 31) creates a virtual ALSA loopback device.
 This is split between host and container:
    - **Host side**: PipeWire creates ALSA sink/source nodes on `hw:31` and routes them through loopback modules so game audio and mic input flow between the host's main audio stack and the container.
    - **Container side**: PipeWire exposes its own ALSA sink/source on `hw:31,1` so games see a normal audio device.
    - WirePlumber on the host ignores the loopback card to avoid conflicts.
    - This split is deliberate: the games never see the host's PipeWire graph.
 If we forwarded it, a malicious game could listen to the host microphone and every other audio stream with no access controls at all.
-With the loopback, access is bounded — muting "Gaming Container Mic Input" on the host truly cuts the container's mic, and the container can never hear other host audio.
+With the loopback, access is bounded, muting "Gaming Container Mic Input" on the host truly cuts the container's mic, and the container can never hear other host audio.
 The tradeoff is minimal added latency.
 5. Input device passthrough uses a udev-based approach:
    - Joystick/hidraw events are copied to `/dev/gaming_input/` on the host and chowned to the container's mapped uid.
    - A `controller-linker` service inside the container watches `/dev/gaming_input` with `inotifywait` and symlinks hidraw devices into `/dev/` as they appear.